All the PPC Terms You Need to Know

 IP Address – This series of numbers and periods represents the unique numeric address for each Internet user.

-Microsoft adCenter – The pay-per-click (PPC) search-engine advertising program provided by Microsoft in conjunction with its Bing search engine, now also populating Yahoo! search results.
+Microsoft adCenter – Now known as Microsoft Advertising, this is the the pay-per-click (PPC) search-engine advertising program provided by Microsoft in conjunction with its Bing search engine, now also populating Yahoo! search results.

 Paid Listings – Listings sold to advertisers for a fee.
 Also known as “paid placement.”
 See “pay-per-click.”